ismailsaid2001/Education_API/README.md

-# Education_API : a small project in which i implemented an API using the spring boot framework
+# Education_API : a mini project in which i implemented an API using the spring boot framework